Seasonal

 Updated for the 2025-2026 winter season.

-Winter risk varies a lot by corridor, so it helps to know what to expect before you book.
-The table below summarizes the typical winter hazards on the routes referenced throughout this guide.
+Winter risk varies enormously by route, so know what you’re booking into before you commit to a date.
+The table below summarizes the typical winter hazards on the corridors we run.

 Typical winter hazard